hsemple/QGIS_Tutorials/source/terrain_mapping.rst

 |

-**Labeling the Contour Map**
+*Labeling the Contour Map*

 The first image below shows basic contour labeling with the contour placed on the lines.
 The halo hides the lines where the numbers intersect the lines.
-Our goal is to learn to create these cartographically pleasing labels.
+Your task is to generate these cartographically pleasing labels.

 .. image:: img/terrain_analysis_contours3.png
-   :alt: Contours
+   :alt: Contours Labels